William Carey University logo

 Joseph and Nancy Fail School of Nursing

-Accredited by the Commission on Collegiate Nursing Education and approved by relevant state boards.
+Accredited by the Commission on Collegiate Nursing Education and approved by both the Institutions of Higher Learning of the State of Mississippi and the Louisiana State Board of Nursing.

 💊